Birmingham Motorcycle Lane Change Accident Lawyer

 Therefore, once the insurance team responds to a demand letter, they will likely open negotiations with your lawyer.
 The two groups may attempt to reach a settlement on their own, or they may mutually select a mediator to guide them toward a resolution.
 Mediation is confidential, and the defense cannot use anything you say during a mediation session against you at trial.

 Your personal injury lawyer can file the lawsuit if negotiations are not fruitful.
 They may also need to file to obtain evidence they can only access in discovery.
 No matter your team’s reason, filing will give you additional leverage in negotiations and help pressure the defense to settle.

 Deadline to File a Lane Change Accident Lawsuit in Alabama

 The Code of Alabama’s statute of limitations sets deadlines to file specific types of lawsuits, including personal injury suits.
 Currently, you have two years from the date of the motorcycle accident to file the lawsuit.
 If you miss this deadline, you will lose your right to demand compensation for your injuries at trial.

 The earlier your lawyer can begin building your case, the better.
-They will want to keep all options available, so you have the best chances of winning a maximal settlement or award.
+They will want to keep all options available, so you have the best chances of winning a maximum settlement or award.

 Contact a Birmingham Motorcycle Lane Change Accident Lawyer for a Case Evaluation

 The motorcycle lane change accident lawyers of Farris, Riley & Pitt, LLP offer free consultations for prospective clients.
 During our time together, our legal team will review your case, estimate how much it may be worth, and outline the best course of action for your situation.
 We aim to simplify the process as much as possible and are happy to answer any questions you have.
 Contact our Birmingham office at (205) 324-1212 today to get started.